 Church Hill is a somewhat small city located in the state of Tennessee.
 With a population of 6,719 people and three constituent neighborhoods, Church Hill is the 92nd largest community in Tennessee.

 The people who call Church Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Church Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Church Hill include German, English, Scots-Irish, and Polish.
+Important ancestries of people in Church Hill include German, English, Scots-Irish, and Scottish.

 The most common language spoken in Church Hill is English.
 Other important languages spoken here include Spanish and Chinese.